w-lfpup/superaction-js/README.md

 ## Examples

-Here are some examples to demonstrate how easy it is to work with `superaction-js`:
+Here are some examples to demonstrate how easy it is to work with `SuperAction-js`:
 - a simple [counter](https://w-lfpup.github.io/superaction-js/examples/counter/)
 - a small [sketchpad](https://w-lfpup.github.io/superaction-js/examples/sketch/) using an offscreen canvas

 ## License

-`Wctk` is released under the BSD-3 Clause License.
+`SuperAction-js` is released under the BSD-3 Clause License.